brevzin/cpp_proposals/2561_operator_try/operator-try.md

 ---

 # Revision History

+Since [@P2561R2], added implementation experience, other syntax options, and discussion of lowering to a `do` expression.

 The title of [@P2561R1] was "An error propagation operator", but this feature is much more general than simply propagating errors - it's really about control flow.
 So renaming to a control flow operator (and a bunch of other renames of the customization points).
 The operator itself was renamed from `e??` to `e.try?`.